Frequently Asked Questions Concerning Hot Water Boilers and Hydronic Systems

 Do all cast iron boiler installations require bypass protection?

-2. When the system is a large water volume system.
+2. When the system is an extensive water volume system.
 This would be a system with cast iron radiation.

 3. When the amount of radiation in the system exceeds the DOE output of the boiler.
-This would be most jobs where the boiler was sized with a heat loss.
-The exception to this rule would be if it were a low water volume system (copper tube baseboard) which would be zoned and no one zone has more output than the boiler DOE Output.
+This is typically the case for most jobs where the boiler is sized based on a heat loss calculation.
+The exception to this rule would be if it were a low water volume system (copper tube baseboard), which would be zoned, and no one zone has more output than the boiler DOE Output.

 4. There is a zone of snow melt on the system

 The difference is the flow in the bypass.
-A system bypass means a percentage of the water leaving the boiler will go through the bypass and return right back to the boiler.
-A boiler bypass a percentage of the water will bypass the boiler and go directly back to the system.
+A system bypass means that a percentage of the water leaving the boiler will go through the bypass and return directly to the boiler.
+A boiler bypasses a percentage of the water, which then bypasses the boiler and returns directly to the system.
 The name of the bypass is what is bypassed.
-With a smaller boiler than the connected load I would use a boiler bypass which will keep the flow rate in the system higher and lower flow in the boiler.
+With a smaller boiler than the connected load, I would use a boiler bypass, which maintains a higher flow rate in the system and reduces the flow through the boiler.
 Smaller boilers require less flow.
-This gives more heat output from the radiation and changes the system water temperature as outdoor temperature changes.
-With large water volume systems the system temperature will rise quicker with a boiler bypass than a system bypass as the boiler runs at a hotter temperature.
-A system bypass will reduce the flow in the system which slightly reduces the heat output from the radiation.
+This results in increased heat output from radiation and alters the system's water temperature in response to changes in outdoor temperature.
+With large water volume systems, the system temperature will rise more quickly with a boiler bypass than with a system bypass, as the boiler operates at a higher temperature.
+A system bypass will reduce the flow in the system, which slightly reduces the heat output from the radiation.
 It will also reduce the air elimination process if the flow is less than 2 ft per second.
-I would pipe the system as primary/secondary if I used a system bypass so the flow in the system is not affected. .
+I would pipe the system as primary/secondary if I used a system bypass, so the flow in the system is not affected.
 This is an example of system bypass and boiler bypass.
 For more information see Cast-iron boiler protection.

 Can a boiler bypass save fuel?

 Yes it can.
-When a boiler bypass is installed in a large water volume system the reduced flow through the boiler.
-Although all the water in the system needs to be heated the entire system does not have to be raised to 180f degrees.
-With reduced flow through the boiler the boiler can get above the condensing point of 140f.
-It will not be uncommon for the system temperature to be much lower than the boiler temperature.
-You may see the boiler getting 160f - 180f but the system water may only be 120f or 140f.
-The advantage of the boiler bypass is the system temperature gets warmer as it gets colder outside and gets cooler as the day warms up.
-With large water volume system (usually cast iron radiation) the system will operate at much lower water temperatures.
+When a boiler bypass is installed in a large water volume system, the reduced flow through the boiler occurs.
+Although all the water in the system needs to be heated, the entire system does not have to be raised to 180F.
+With reduced flow through the boiler, the boiler can exceed the condensing point of 140°F. It will not be uncommon for the system temperature to be much lower than the boiler temperature.
+You may see the boiler reaching 160F - 180F, but the system water may only be 120°F or 140°F. The advantage of the boiler bypass is that the system temperature increases as the outside temperature decreases and decreases as the day warms up.
+With a large water volume system (typically cast-iron radiators), the system will operate at significantly lower water temperatures.
 See required water temperature for cast iron systems.

 How do you adjust the bypass valve?

 This is normally done after the system water temperature gets above 140f.
-If there is a valve on the boiler bypass it is wide open all the time.
+If there is a valve on the boiler bypass, it is always wide open.
 Some people do not even install it.
-Do not partially close it, as there has to be a lot of water passing through it.
+Do not partially close it, as a lot of water needs to pass through it.
 There could be as much as three times the water going through the bypass as going through the boiler.
-The best way to adjust the valve on the boiler is install thermometers on the supply and return pipes near the boiler or use temperature probes strapped onto the pipe and insulated.
+The best way to adjust the valve on the boiler is to install thermometers on the supply and return pipes near the boiler or use temperature probes strapped onto the pipe and insulated.

 How much pressure should my hot water heating system have?

 The pressure varies according to the height of the heating system.
 The system pressure is calculated on the vertical distance from the lowest piping and radiation to the top of the highest radiation.
 Use the formula H/2.31 + 4psi.
-After you calculate the vertical height of the system divide the distance by 2.31.
-This will tell us how much pressure you need to get the water to the high point of the system.
+After you calculate the vertical height of the system, divide the distance by 2.31.
+This will indicate the amount of pressure required to elevate the water to the highest point in the system.
 We need to have a positive pressure of 4 psi at all times at the high point of the system.
 This means whether the circulator is running or not.
 We add 4 psi. for example, 21 ft vertical height of the system.

 An outdoor reset control (ODR or ODR) will sense outdoor temperatures and adjust the system water temperature accordingly.
-When a heat loss is done it is done at a specific outside design temperature.
+When a heat loss is done, it is done at a specific outside design temperature.
 This is the coldest average temperature in your area.
-As you know it is not always that cold.
-As the temperature outside is warmer than design temperature the heat loss is reduced.
+As you know, it is not always that cold.
+As the temperature outside is warmer than the design temperature, the heat loss is reduced.
 The ODR will sense the outdoor temperature and adjust the system water temperature to try to match the heat loss every time the boiler runs.
-This would have to be added to steel and cast-iron boilers and usually comes with the newer modulating/condensing (mod/con) boilers.
-If you have a mod/con boiler installed verify the contractor installed the outdoor reset sensor and wired it to the boiler.
-I have seen situations where mod/con boilers were installed and the ODR feature was not connected.
-As much hype as modulation is given the true savings is boiler sizing and ODR.
+This would need to be added to steel and cast-iron boilers and is typically included with newer modulating/condensing (mod/con) boilers.
+If you have a mod/con boiler installed, verify that the contractor installed the outdoor reset sensor and wired it to the boiler.
+I have seen situations where mod/con boilers were installed, and the ODR feature was not connected.
+As much hype as modulation is given, the true savings are boiler sizing and ODR

 I believe every boiler should have an outdoor reset control.
-The fuel savings will normally pay for the control in the first season or two.
+The fuel savings will typically cover the cost of the power in the first two seasons.
 The increase in comfort is worth it alone.
 The comfort level will increase dramatically.
-It will be hard to tell if the heat is on or off as the temperature in the home will remain more constant and more gradual changes.
-Most people do not reset the thermostat settings with ODR as the recovery time will increase.
-If you still want to turn the temperature down at night I would suggest thermostats with intelligen recovery.
+It will be challenging to determine if the heat is on or off, as the temperature in the home will remain more constant and undergo more gradual changes.
+Most people do not reset the thermostat settings with ODR, as this will increase the recovery time.
+If you still want to turn the temperature down at night, I would suggest thermostats with intelligen recovery.
 Intelligen recovery means the thermostat will learn how long it will take to bring the house temperature back up and start the process when needed.
 This may take a week or so.
-If you manually change the temperature during this process it will take longer.
-Find temperatures you are comfortable with and leave it alone.
+If you manually change the temperature during this process, it will take longer.
+Find temperatures you are comfortable with and leave them alone.

 Is there an advantage to multiple boiler applications?